 In addition to his coaching duties with the Spartan squad, Mustard serves as the Athletic Director at nearby York Country Day School while he is also the head girls goalkeeper coach for the Maryland Olympic Development program, the Region 1 ODP program, and the head goalkeeping coach for FC York.
 Prior to serving with the Green and White, Mustard was the Millersville University goalkeeper coach.
 Mustard also holds a USSF "B" coaching licesne and NSCAA National Goalkeeping Diploma.

-John Barton enters his third year on the York College Spartan men's soccer staff.
+John Barton enters his fifth year on the York College Spartan men's soccer staff.

 Barton played collegiate soccer at Shippensburg University from 1994-1997 and earned both a Bachelors degree in psychology and a Masters degree in Secondary Education counseling.